London Gatwick Airport is a busy, bustling airport that can be hard to navigate. That is why we are sharing this Gatwick Airport guide.

 European flights: Check-in opens 3 hours before your flight.

 UK and Ireland flights: Check-in opens 2 hours before your flight.

-My favourite part of airports – wandering around aimlessly looking at the shops.
-There are lots of different stores found in both terminals, with both terminals having an extensive duty free.
-These are just a few shops that can be found and the ones I like to check out before travelling.
+My favorite part of airports – wandering around aimlessly looking at the shops.
+There are lots of different stores found in both terminals, with both terminals having large duty-free areas.
+These are just a few shops that can be found and the ones I like to check out before traveling.